 Things I Liked:

-Things I Disliked:
+Things I Didn't Like:

-Things To Look For Against the Chiefs:
+Things to Look For Against The Jaguars:

 - Jaguars rookie QB Blake Bortles has already thrown 10 picks in 5 games.
 Look for at least 2 against the Fins.